holoviz/panel/doc/tutorials/basic/build_dashboard.md

 }
 ```

-We extract the data and *cache* it.
+We extract the once data across all user *sessions* by using `pn.cache`.

 ```{pyodide}
 @pn.cache()  # only download data once